 The S.C.
 Institute for the Promotion of Art, Mechanical Ingenuity, and Industry was founded in 1849 to promote “art, ingenuity, mechanical skill, and industry.”
 Its annual fairs showcased locally manufactured goods so successfully that the S.C.
 Legislature appropriated $10,000 in 1852 to build a new hall for the Institute.

 Democratic delegates from across the nation began arriving at Institute Hall in April 1860 to select their party’s presidential candidate.
 Within days the contentious convention split into Northern and Southern factions and disbanded.
-It later reconvened in Baltimore, where Stephen Douglas was marginally nominated.
+It later reconvened in Baltimore, where Stephen Douglas was marginally nominated to represent the Democrats.

 Church bells rang, artillery salutes thundered, and giddy volunteers donned military uniforms, according to the Charleston Mercury.
 The flamboyant scene is said to have inspired Charleston’s most celebrated jurist and Unionist James L. Petigru to exclaim, “South Carolina is too small for a Republic and too big for an insane asylum.”

 Unfortunately, news of secession wasn’t the only wildfire to spread through Institute Hall.
 On December 11, 1861, the largest of Charleston’s great fires roared down Meeting Street.
 Robert E. Lee, a guest at the Mills House Hotel across the street, watched as Institute Hall, along with the Circular Church, disappeared into the flames.
 It was never rebuilt.